rubyatscale/packwerk-extensions/README.md

 Setting `enforce_privacy` to `true` will make all references to private constants in your package a violation.

-Setting `enforce_privacy` to `strict` will have the same effect as `true`, and it will also forbid other packages from having violations towards your package. **This include violations that have been added to their `package_todo.yml` file.**
+Setting `enforce_privacy` to `strict` will forbid all references to private constants in your package. **This includes violations that have been added to other packages' `package_todo.yml` files.**

+Note: You will need to remove all existing privacy violations before setting `enforce_privacy` to `strict`.

 ### Using public folders
 You may enforce privacy either way mentioned above and still expose a public API for your package by placing constants in the public folder, which by default is `app/public`.
 The constants in the public folder will be made available for use by the rest of the application.